 To introduce the concept of prefixes, I used these handy reference posters…

-We discussed the idea of affixes and how they could be added to base words to modify or change their meaning of a word.
+We discussed the idea of affixes and how they could be added to base words to modify or change the meaning of a word.
 (I love me some carpet chat in 3rd grade!)
+During our entire prefix unit, we reviewed these handy posters! #teacherwin

 Ahead of time, I had made an anchor poster for each of the prefixes we were studying.
 Then, I set them up around the room with a marker at each station.